leanprover/fp-lean/functional-programming-lean/src/type-classes/pos.md

 ## Overloaded Multiplication

-For multiplication, there is a type class called `Mul`.
+For multiplication, there is a type class called `HMul` that allows mixed argument types, just like `HAdd`.
 Just as `{{#example_eval Examples/Classes.lean plusDesugar 0}}` is interpreted as `{{#example_eval Examples/Classes.lean plusDesugar 1}}`, `{{#example_eval Examples/Classes.lean timesDesugar 0}}` is interpreted as `{{#example_eval Examples/Classes.lean timesDesugar 1}}`.
+For the common case of multiplication of two arguments with the same time, a `Mul` instance suffices.

 An instance of `Mul` allows ordinary multiplication syntax to be used with `Pos`:
 ```Lean
 {{#example_decl Examples/Classes.lean PosMul}}